AprilBrother/wiki.aprbrother/src/en/about.md

 The April Brother Wiki contains technical documentation for our current solutions and technologies.

-For information on how to purchase our products, visit our [Shop](https://blog.aprbrother.com/shop) page.
+For information on how to purchase our products, visit our [online store](https://store.aprbrother.com).

 ## Documentation Updates